Sanji-IO/sanji-logger-ui/README.md

 - [toastr](https://github.com/CodeSeven/toastr)

 ## Installation
-Sanji auth service is based on es6 + webpack to development and embrace npm to install it.
+Sanji logger service is based on es6 + webpack to development and embrace npm to install it.

 ```sh